 The New/New initiative aims to create a dialogue between the bustling streets of New York and the serene landscapes of New Mexico, recognizing that both are sites of powerful, transient connections.
 Whether through the physical spaces that shape our lives or the metaphysical journeys that shape our souls, these places, both with known vortexes, are a testament to the shared human experience that connects us across time and place.

 “Transcendental Landscapes” encompass both the metaphysical and physical, inviting interpretations that go beyond traditional representations of landscapes.
-This open call encourages artists of all disciplines to consider how landscapes—whether they are natural environments, urban scenes, symbolic spaces, or imagined realms—can evoke transcendence, transformation, and connection.
+This exhibition considers how landscapes—whether they are natural environments, urban scenes, symbolic spaces, or imagined realms—can evoke transcendence, transformation, and connection.

 The metaphysical aspect of transcendental landscapes speaks to the spiritual, philosophical, and abstract dimensions.
 It is about the landscapes within—the emotional topographies, the spiritual journeys, and the mental terrains that shape our understanding of the world and ourselves.
 These are the landscapes of the mind and soul, where one might encounter the sublime, the infinite, or the transcendent.